EwartM/ewartm.github.io/add-gwtp-mvp-architecture.md

 #### [](#header-2)'MyEntryPoint' file

-Create a New > Java class called 'MyEntryPoint' with the content below in the 'client' folder
+Create a New > Java class called 'MyEntryPoint' in the 'client' folder
 ```java
 package com.example.app.client;